6StreetDigital/6street-cli/README.md

 FLAGS
   -d, --output-dir=<value>  [default: ./manifest] Selected output folder for the manifest file.
   -f, --force               Overwrites an existing package.xml in the output folder if it exists.
   -s, --source=<value>      Branch or commit we're comparing to for the diff.
+If this flag is omitted, this command will
+                            attempt to look through the git log and guess where this branch originated from - this may be unreliable.

 GLOBAL FLAGS
   --json  Format output as json.